WHAT IS A CENTRIFUGAL PUMP AND HOW DO THEY WORK?30th Apr 2018

 What is a centrifugal pump and how do they work?
 A centrifugal pump is essentially quite a simple machine.
-An impeller rotates at speed within a casing so creating a centrifugal force on the liquid which is discharged through a port on the periphery of the casing, it follows that the faster the impeller rotates then the greater the centrifugal force is created and the higher pressure, or head, the pump can produce.
+An impeller rotates at speed within a casing so creating a centrifugal force on the liquid.
+Discharged through a port on the periphery of the casing.
+It follows that the faster the impeller rotates then the greater the centrifugal force is created and the higher pressure, or head, the pump can produce.

 Of course, there are many other factors to be taken into account, not least specific details of the liquid to be pumped.
 Does it contain solids?
 What temperature is the liquid?
 What is the specific gravity (SG is the weight of a liquid as compared to water)?
 All these, as well as other, factors will impact upon the design consideration.